-Levy was elected to PGA membership in June 1986, and has served in a leadership capacity at both the Section and National levels since 1992.
+Levy earned PGA membership in June 1986, and has served in a leadership capacity at both the Section and national levels since 1992.
 He is a dual member of the Southern Texas and Southern California PGA Sections.

-From 2004 to 2008, Levy was a member of the PGA Board of Control.
-Since 2010, Levy has served on the national PGA Employment Committee and from 2009-10 on the PGA Member Relations Committee.
+From 2004-2008, Levy was a member of the PGA Board of Control.
+Since 2010, Levy has served on the National PGA Employment Committee and from 2009-10, on the PGA Member Relations Committee.

-From 2007 to the present, Levy has served as Independent Director on the Southern California PGA Board of Directors.
-In 1992, Levy founded PKL Golf Group Company, a golf management and development company, and served as its president and CEO.
+From 2007-2012, Levy was elected as an Independent Director on the Southern California PGA Board of Directors.
+In 1992, he founded PKL Golf Group Company, a golf management and development company, and served as its President and CEO.

 A native of New Orleans, Levy is a 1983 graduate of Louisiana State University, where he was a three-year member of the Tigers golf team.
-He is a past participant in the Southern Texas PGA Assistant Championship, finishing third in 1985, and runner-up in 1986.
-In 1988, Levy guided a team to third in the National PGA Oldsmobile Scramble Championship.
+Earlier in his career, Levy participated often in section events and in the Southern Texas PGA Assistant Championship, where he finished third in 1985, and runner-up in 1986.
+Levy guided a team to third place in the 1988 PGA Oldsmobile Scramble Championship.

-His community involvement includes creating scholarship foundations for employees of Royal Oaks Country Club in Houston and Toscana Country Club in Indian Wells.
-Levy also has served as a member of the Southern California Golf Association Governmental Affairs Committee; was creator and director of the Fort Bend ISD PGA First Swing Program, and a member of Katy (Texas) School District Partners, which presented him with its Education Award of Excellence.
+His community involvement includes creating scholarship foundations for employees of both Royal Oaks Country Club and Toscana Country Club.
+Levy also has served as a member of the Southern California Golf Association Governmental Affairs Committee; was creator and director of the Fort Bend ISD PGA First Swing Program; and a member of Katy (Texas) School District Partners, which presented him with its Education Award of Excellence.

 Levy and his wife, Heidi, live in Indian Wells, Calif.
-They are parents of three sons: Nathan, Kristopher and Travis; and two daughters, Nakayla and Destiny.
+They are the parents of three sons: Nathan, Kristopher and Travis; two daughters: Nakayla and Destiny; and have five grandchildren